-2. Grow Your Expertise
+2. Update Your Skills

-Put yourself in the shoes of a potential client—would you want to engage the most knowledgeable expert you can find, or someone who knows what they are doing but hasn’t put in effort lately to update their skills?
+Put yourself in the shoes of a potential client—would you want to engage the most knowledgeable expert you can find, or someone who knows what they are doing but hasn’t put in effort to update their skills?
 Part of your job in selling your services is convincing clients that you have the credentials and experience to fulfill their needs.

-As an independent, you may be competing against larger, more senior businesses.
+As an independent professional, you may be competing against larger, more senior businesses.
 Show clients why you are valuable.
 Certifications are one way to keep your skills up-to-date and show clients that you are committed to remaining current in your line of work.
 A certification can differentiate you from your competition, increase your earning potential, and boost your professional credibility.
 Other professional development options include taking an online training course, attending industry webinars, connecting with industry experts online, or attending networking events.

-3. Develop or Revisit Your Marketing Plan
+3. Revisit Your Marketing Plan

 Take a look at your professional website.
 Are visitors guided through a story about who you are and what you do?
 Does your content build trust, educate, inform, and convert potential leads?
 If not, update your site to include fresh content, a description of your core services, and some engaging visual elements.
 Follow the same review and updating process for other lead generation systems you have set up—review emails or newsletters you send out, your LinkedIn profile, and your social media channels.